pmborg/Gravity-is-the-4th-Dimension/short.md

 **Time is not a universal dimension.**
 It is a physical process inside matter.

+Time is not a coordinate dimension.
+It is the rate at which physical processes occur locally.

 **Each physical system experiences its own time.**

 Time is the internal rate of change within physical systems,
 not a geometric axis of the Universe.

+Time does not exist as a background entity.
+It exists only where physical processes exist.

+Without matter, there is no time.

 <table>
 <tr>